CSM Announces November 2020 Events - The Southern Maryland Chronicle

 Virtual Open House: 5 p.m.
 Nov.
 12. Zoom.
 Join CSM to hear from our students, professors and leadership and see what makes CSM the right choice for reaching your goals.
 RSVPs are required to access Zoom information.
 Free. https://csmd.elluciancrmrecruit.com/Admissions/Pages/EventDetails.aspx?id=26ea2f34-95e8-ea11-a975-b03a26b277ba.

 Vision in Fundraising: Nonprofit Sustainability.
 9 a.m. – 12 p.m.
 Nov.
 17. Zoom.
-Nonprofit organizations are invited to learn why building strong, sustainable, and long-term partnerships with funders, peer organizations, volunteers and other stakeholders is essential for an organization’s growth and sustainability.
+Nonprofit organizations are invited to learn why building strong, sustainable and long-term partnerships with funders, peer organizations, volunteers and other stakeholders is essential for organization’s growth and sustainability.
 RSVPs are required to access Zoom information.
-Free. https://www.csmd.edu/community/institutes/nonprofit-institute/training/Vision-in-Fundraising-Nonprofit-Sustainability .
+Free. https://www.csmd.edu/community/institutes/nonprofit-institute/training/Vision-in-Fundraising-Nonprofit-Sustainability.

 CSM Closed for Thanksgiving Break.
 Nov.
 25 – 29.
 College of Southern Maryland, all campuses, will be closed Nov.
 25 -29 for the Thanksgiving holiday. https://www.csmd.edu/calendar/.